 All absentee voting by mail or in-person starts 46 days before each election.
 Applications returned before the start of the absentee period will have their ballots sent out on the first day of the absentee period.
 After the start of the absentee period, ballots will be mailed out as soon as possible after applications are received and processed.
 Please apply as early as possible to ensure prompt delivery.

 **Important note: a witness is required for ALL absentee voters in 2021

 Returning Your Ballot

 - Absentee ballots returned by mail must ARRIVE on or before Election Day in order to be counted.

-- Voters may drop off their own voted absentee ballot in person at the Anoka County Government Center or at their city hall*.
+- Voters may drop off their own voted absentee ballot in person at the Anoka County Government Center (Circle Pines and Lino Lakes voters only can also choose to drop off at their city hall).
 Ballots must be dropped off by 3 p.m. on Election Day in order to be counted.

 - You may not drop your ballot off at your polling place on Election Day.

 - Within the last 7 days prior to the election, voters in special situations can use the agent delivery process to vote absentee.

 Track Your Ballot

 - Visit mnvotes.org/track to track the status of your absentee ballot.